sitevision/envision/packages/envision-docs/src/pages/deprecated/image-slider.md

 `keyboard = false` Whether the imageSlider should react to keyboard events.

 `pause = 'hover'` If set to `hover`, pauses the cycling of the imageSlider on `mouseenter` and resumes on `mouseleave`.
-If set to `null`, hovering wont pause the imageSlider.
+If set to `null`, hovering won't pause the imageSlider.

 `wrap = true` Whether the imageSlider should cycle continuously or have hard stops.

 `buttons = true` Will generate `slide` buttons even if there is only one image in the image slider.

-`swipe = false` Will disable swipe functionallity on mobile devices.
+`swipe = false` Will disable swipe functionality on mobile devices.

 `i18n` _'sv'_ | _'en'_ | _{ prev, next }_

 - Translation of previous and next buttons.
-Use predefined strings for swedish or english or write your own translation.
+Use predefined strings for Swedish or English, or write your own translation.
 Default is 'sv' or 'en' depending on HTML lang attribute.

 ## Methods